Sports Field Planning & Construction Scheduling Process

 Clay Schneckloth (3:18)

 You bet, yeah.
-When we first get the call, or have that discussion with the athletic director or the buildings and grounds director, even the school board member, their question is, “Hey, we’d like to try and do a new field.”
+When we first get the call or have that discussion with the athletic director or the buildings and grounds director, even the school board member, their question is, “Hey, we’d like to try and do a new field.”
 Then we would have an initial conversation to start asking some of these questions to go over timing.
 Some of those questions that we’ll bring up and discuss are access to the field.
-If we’re looking to try and renovate an existing football field and we’re going to try and do it over the summer months, we need to wait until spring track is over with.
+If we’re looking to try and renovate an existing football field and we’re going to try and do it over the summer months, we need to wait until spring track is over.
 A lot of times, there’s a track running around the outside of these.
 To get access onto the football field, we need to wait for spring track to be finished to be able to get in there and start working on the football field.

 Buildings, architecturally, are we going to need to incorporate a concession building and a restroom building?
-Those are all great amenities that we’d like to try to incorporate with a lot of these sports fields, and a lot of times they are included.
+Those are all great amenities that we’d like to try to incorporate with a lot of these sports fields, and a lot of times, they are included.
 We need to make sure that we’re bringing in the correct design team, architectural, mechanical, electrical plans – get those incorporated into the project too.

 Tim West (5:05)

 Yeah, we usually have some trouble with different types of adhesives on a lot of the specialty surfaces associated with sports fields.
 For example, the synthetic turf sections are usually held together with a combination of sewing and adhesive.
-Tracks are constructed of a poured polyurethane and nighttime temperatures need to be over a certain value, and we have to have four days or so to install that track surfacing where there is relatively good weather, and relatively warm weather.
+Tracks are constructed of poured polyurethane, and nighttime temperatures need to be over a certain value, and we have to have four days or so to install that track surfacing where there is relatively good weather and relatively warm weather.
 So you can’t install those things too early in the year, and you can’t install too late in the year.
 Those have to be taken into consideration when you set your schedule as well.